Paco Rabanne 1 Million vs Invictus — Price & Value Comparison

 The Quick Take

-Both 1 Million and Invictus are Paco Rabanne's biggest sellers for good reason — they're crowd-pleasing, long-lasting, and widely available across Australian retailers.
+Both 1 Million and Invictus are Paco Rabanne's biggest sellers for good reason — they're crowd-pleasing, dependable, and widely available across Australian retailers.
 If you want maximum compliments in a social setting, 1 Million.
 If you want something versatile enough for day and night year-round, Invictus.
 There's also a genuine price difference worth knowing about.

 Price Comparison